abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 | 07h+n | Protocol Records  | m Bytes | Varies     | Include a Protocol Record for each protocol supported.
 See Table-4 below record format |

 ### Table-2: Interface Specific Data
-Interface Specific Data starts at offset 05h of the SMBIOS Type 42 struct.
+Interface Specific Data starts at offset 06h of the SMBIOS Type 42 struct.
-There are 3 types of Device Descriptor data defined, however only 1 may be used in specific Tape 42 table.
+There are 3 types of Device Descriptor3 defined (see Table-3), however only 1 may be used in specific Tape 42 table.

 | Offset  | Name     | Length   | Value    | Description     |
 | ---     | ---      | ---      | ---      | ---             |